Charlesnjr/2nd-test-repo/README.md

 # 2nd-test-repo
-testing flies movement in GitHub to Git.
+cloning files in GitHub to Git. learning to step by step - adding commiting and pushing.